Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

-At this point, we would like to mention two particular properties of the vertex transform.
-Firstly, we see that the vertex transform only affects paths that start or end at that vertex.
+This geometric picture reveals two important properties of the vertex transform.
+Firstly, the vertex transform only affects paths that start or end at that vertex, because a path passing through the vertex will travel both ways along the added edge.
 For example, in the top-left image in Figure \ref{vertex_transform} the path entering the vertex $v$ from the lower left and exiting $v$ through the lower right is labelled by the product $g_1 g_2$.
 In the bottom-left image of Figure \ref{vertex_transform}, which represents the state after the gauge transform, the same path is labelled by $g_1 x^{-1} x g_2=g_1g_2$.
 That is, the path label is unchanged by the gauge transform, because the path does not start or terminate at the vertex $v$.
 Secondly, note that applying two gauge transforms to the same vertex is the same as parallel transporting along two edges in sequence.
-This should be equivalent to parallel transport of the vertex across a single path composed of the two edges, and so is the same as applying a single vertex transform with a label obtained by combining the labels of the two edges (and so combining the labels of the two original transforms).
+This is equivalent to parallel transport of the vertex across a single path composed of the two edges, and so is the same as applying a single vertex transform with a label obtained by combining the labels of the two edges (and so combining the labels of the two original transforms).
 If we first apply a vertex transform $A_v^g$ and then another transform $A_v^h$, the label of the combined path introduced by the transforms is $hg$ (it is $hg$ rather than $gh$, due to the fact that the vertex is parallel transported against the direction of the edge, as seen in Figure \ref{vertex_transform}).
 Therefore we must have that $A_v^h A_v^g =A_v^{hg}$ \cite{Kitaev2003}.

-\subsubsection{Gauge-Invariants}
+\subsubsection{Gauge-invariants}